andstill/agogf-bot/README.md

     AMONGUS_CHANNEL= (Whatever channel is used primarily for your Among Us channels) OFFICER_CHANNEL= (Whatever channel is used for your private officer chat.)

-2. Fill out the greeting you would like to have when a stranger joins your discord in the discord.py file.
+B. Fill out the greeting you would like to have when a stranger joins your discord in the discord.py file.
 This is currently redacted from this repo.

     CURRENT PLANS;